swapdha/donkeycar-console/README.md

 ### 1. Creating a session <br />
 Without a session the browser will display a facebook login button. <br />
 When a user press the facebook login button :<br />
 1.1 .
+The user is asked to authentificate to his facebook account and allow the application to get his public profile.<br />
-A request with an access token is sent to the Django backend and call the login API in the Serverless project.<br />
+1.2 .
+This action will call the login API in the Serverless project.
 1.2 .
 The API invokes a lambda function to validate the access token using Facebook API.<br />
 1.3.
 If the access token is valid, the user will be unauthorized to login. <br />
 1.4.
 If it's valid, the login lambda function will generate a JWT token and send it back to the  Django backend.<br />